 Back to top

-MGUS doesn't need treatment as it doesn't cause any symptoms.
-In most people MGUS remains stable and will never cause any problems.
-However, because of the very small risk of MGUS developing into a cancer, such as myeloma or lymphoma, regular check-ups are important.
-You should contact your doctor between check-ups if you develop any of the following symptoms:
+MGUS doesn't need treatment as it doesn't usually cause any symptoms.
+In most people, MGUS remains stable and may never cause any problems.
+However, because of the small risk of MGUS developing into a cancer, such as myeloma or lymphoma, regular check-ups are important.
+Always contact your doctor between check-ups if you develop any of the following symptoms:

-new bone pain in one area (such as in the back, ribs, hip or pelvis) that is constant and gets worse over time
+new constant bone pain in one area (such as in the back, ribs, hip or pelvis)

 unexplained weight loss

-You will usually have your paraprotein levels checked every 3-4 months for the first year.
+You will usually have a blood test to check your paraprotein levels every 3-4 months for the first year.
 This can be done by your own GP or your haematologist.

-Your doctors will monitor the trend of the paraprotein levels - whether they're generally stable, or steadily rising.
-If the paraprotein level remains steady and there are no other problems, the interval between your appointments will become longer.
+Your doctors will monitor the pattern of the paraprotein levels - whether they stay roughly the same at each check, or are gradually rising.
+If the paraprotein level remains steady and there are no other problems, the time between your appointments will become longer.

-If the paraprotein levels are rising, or if you develop symptoms, tests may need to be repeated or new tests may be carried out.
+If the paraprotein levels are rising, or if you have symptoms, tests may need to be repeated or new tests may be carried out.

 Although MGUS isn't cancer and most people never develop problems, you may still feel anxious or uncertain at times.
-These are normal reactions.
+This is normal.

 These feelings usually get easier to cope with over time.
 Some people find it helpful to talk things over with their family or friends.
-You can also talk over your concerns with one of our cancer support specialists.
-You may also fidn it helpful to contact the below organisations for further information and support.
+You can also talk to one of our cancer support specialists.
+You may also find it helpful to contact the organisations below for further information and support.

 Myeloma UK provides information and support to people affected by myeloma.
-Helps to improve treatments through research, education and awareness.
+It helps to improve treatments through research, education and awareness.

 Bird J, et al. UK Myeloma (UKMF) and Nordic Myeloma Study Group (NMSG): guidelines for the investigation of newly detected M-proteins and the management of monoclonal gammopathy of undetermined significance (MGUS).
 British Journal of Haematology.
 2009.
 147: 22–42.

-Thank you to Dr Shirley D'sa, Consultant Haematologist, and all of the people affected by cancer who reviewed this edition.
-Reviewing information is the just one of the ways you could help when you join our Cancer Voices network.
+Thank you to Dr Shirley D'sa, Consultant Haematologist, and all the people affected by cancer who reviewed this edition.